timokoessler/awesome-selfhosted/README.md

 # My Awesome-Selfhosted List 😎

-This list contains selfhosted tools that I use or have used myself. (private and at work) I do not take any responsibility for the security of the listed software and for any damage that may occur.
+This list contains selfhosted tools that I use or have used myself (private and at work).
+I do not take any responsibility for the security of the listed software and for any damage that may occur.

 ## Table of contents